 - A. Prior Consultation.
 If the USACE's investigations, conducted pursuant to Stipulation I of this PA, indicate a high likelihood that Native American Indian human remains may be encountered, the USACE shall develop a treatment plan for these remains in consultation with the SHPO and Tribal Nations.
 The USACE shall ensure that Tribal Nations, indicating an interest in the undertaking, are notified and given 30 calendar days (from date of notification) to identify concerns, provide advice on identification and evaluation, and participation in the resolution of adverse effects in compliance with the terms of this PA.
 If no response is received within 30 calendar days from Tribal Nations, the USACE will assume that Tribal Nations have no concerns. - B. Inadvertent Discovery.
 Immediately upon the inadvertent discovery of human remains and funerary objects during historic properties investigations or construction activities conducted pursuant to this PA, the USACE shall ensure that all ground disturbing activities cease in the vicinity of the human remains and any associated grave goods and that the site is secured from further disturbance or vandalism.
-The USACE shall be responsible for immediately notifying local law enforcement officials, and within 48 hours of the discovery, shall initiate consultation with the SHPO and Tribal Nations to develop a plan for resolving the adverse effects.
-Notification of an abandoned cemetery will be provided to the County Clerk within 10 days in accordance with Chapter 711 of the Texas Health and Safety Code. - C. Dispute Resolution.
+The USACE shall be responsible for immediately notifying local law enforcement officials, and within 48 hours of the discovery, shall initiate consultation with the SHPO and Tribal Nations to develop a plan for resolving the adverse effects. - C. Dispute Resolution.
 If, during consultation conducted under paragraphs A and B of Stipulation IV, all consulting parties cannot agree upon a consensus plan for resolving adverse effects, the matter shall be referred to the Council for resolution in accordance with the procedures outlined in Stipulation V.